poult-lab/daily-word/english_words_ learning.md

 02.merit [ˈmerɪt]

-[noun] a work of outstanding artistic merit.
+[noun] a work of outstanding artistic merit. /The company's policy dictates that the salary is based on merit, ensuring that employees are rewarded in accordance with their performance and contributions.

 "The quality of being good and of deserving praise, reward or admiration" -worth-